Skip To Main Content

 • Bridges of Moore: Bridges has a mission of removing obstacles to graduation for high school students who find themselves shelter insecure or homeless.
 Since 2022, MPS students have raised over $650,000 for the capital campaign to build the Bridges of Moore Village, located behind Sky Ranch Elementary.
 Bridges helps students with food, clothing, medical needs, and above all else –stable housing as they complete their high school journey.
 When completed, Bridges of Moore will provide housing for up to 20 unaccompanied MPS high school students.
 Learn more: mooreschools.com/BuildingBridges

-Funds they receive in spring 2026 will help nonprofit recipients sustain selected programs or develop new initiatives, with services coming back into the Moore community and reaching MPS families.
+Funds they receive in spring 2026 will help nonprofit recipients sustain selected programs or develop new initiatives, with services returning to the Moore community and reaching MPS families.

-MPS is the fourth largest Oklahoma public school district (FY26) with approximately 22,700 students throughout 35 school sites and 3,322 employees.
-For information about MPS visit mooreschools.com or call 405-735-4200.
+MPS is the fourth-largest Oklahoma public school district (FY26), serving approximately 22,700 students across 35 school sites and employing 3,322 employees.

 MooreLove Archives